 Companies also must comply with initial and ongoing disclosure requirements regarding their business and the securities offering and requirements for financial statements.

 The equity crowdfunding rules were the last of the SEC’s four capital raising measures the agency has introduced under the JOBS Act.
+In 2013, the SEC created a new exemption that allows companies to engage in general solicitation of the public for certain unregistered securities offerings, provided that all purchasers are “accredited investors” and that issuers take reasonable steps to verify that status.

 The SEC plans to discuss on May 18 during its meeting of the Advisory Committee on Small and Emerging Companies the agency’s recently released report on ways to “modernize” the accredited investor definition as well as unregistered securities offerings under Regulation D.